 – How to sign PDF documents with a digital signature?

-– How to add a signature to PDF?
+– How to add a signature to PDF using digital signing software?

-– How do I fix a digital signature in PDF?
+– How do I digitally sign a PDF in Windows?

-We’re going to dig deep into step by step guide to sign PDF documents digitally, but feel free to jump to any section that interests you:
+We’re going to dig deep into steps to digitally sign PDF documents, but feel free to jump to any section that interests you:

 - Profile Configuration